liviucotfas/ase-web-and-cloud-applications-security/02 - HelloWorld - Models, Forms, Model Binding, Validation.md

  > Note: the application will not persisit the answers to any storage.

-1. Create a new project named `CourseInvites` using the "ASP.NET Core Web App (Model-View-Controller)" template.
+1. Create a new project named `PartyInvites` using the "ASP.NET Core Web App (Model-View-Controller)" template.
 Check the "Do not use top-level statements" checkbox.
 2. Let's start with a little cleanup.
 Remove from the `Views` folder the `Home` and `Shared` folders.
 Remove from the `Models` folder the `ErrorViewModel` class.
 3. Modify the `HomeController` as follows.